MemeLens: Multilingual Multitask VLMs for Memes: Dataset

 \subsection{Explanation Augmentation}

-We additionally developed explanations of all 38 datasets in \memel{}.
+\paragraph{Explanation generation.} We additionally developed explanations for all 38 datasets in \memel{}.
 Each augmented instance pairs the original label with a short natural-language rationale/explanation that justifies the decision and explicitly grounds it in \emph{both} the visual content and the overlaid/extracted text, enabling evaluation under standard label prediction as well as explanation-aware settings.
 Following \citet{kmainasi-etal-2025-memeintel}, we generate an explanation $e$ by sampling from the conditional model $e \sim p_\theta\!\left(e \mid \mathbf{x}^{(I)},\, \mathbf{x}^{(T)},\, \mathbf{g}_t\right)$, where $\mathbf{x}^{(I)}$ is the meme image, $\mathbf{x}^{(T)}$ is its text modality, and $\mathbf{g}_t$ denotes task-specific annotation guidelines.
-To support multilingual and cross-cultural analyses, we provide explanations in English and, for non-English datasets, also in the dataset’s original language.
-Explanations are produced using task-specific prompting templates to maintain semantic alignment across heterogeneous phenomena (e.g., harm/toxicity, misinformation/propaganda, pragmatic intent, and humor).
-We generate explanations with GPT-4.1; the detail prompt is provided in section \ref{sec_propmpts}, Listing \ref{tab:app_meme_expl_prompt}. \citet{kmainasi-etal-2025-memeintel} reports that GPT-4.1 explanations can serve as high-quality references, with average human ratings above 4/5 on faithfulness, clarity, plausibility, and informativeness.
+To support multilingual and cross-cultural analysis, we provide explanations in English and, for non-English datasets, also in the original language, using task-specific prompts to ensure consistency across diverse phenomena (e.g., toxicity, misinformation, intent, and humor).

+We generate explanations using GPT-4.1 \cite{openai2023gpt4}.
+The detailed prompt is provided in section \ref{sec_propmpts}, Listing \ref{tab:app_meme_expl_prompt}. \citet{kmainasi-etal-2025-memeintel} reported that GPT-4.1 explanations can serve as high-quality references, with average human ratings above 4/5 on faithfulness, clarity, plausibility, and informativeness.

 Overall, this augmentation extends \memel{} beyond label-only supervision and supports research on explainable multimodal learning, reasoning-centric evaluation, and explanation-conditioned training and inference.
 For explanation generation, we use zero-shot prompting with deterministic decoding by setting the temperature to $0$ to ensure reproducibility.
-Explanations are constrained to approximately 114 words on average, with mean lengths of 118 words for English explanations and 104 words for native-language explanations.
-Detailed explanation length statistics for each dataset are reported in Appendix~\ref{app:explanation_stats}.
+Explanations are constrained to approximately 114 words on average, with mean lengths of 118 words for English and 104 for native-language explanations.
+Detailed explanation statistics are reported in Appendix~\ref{app:explanation_stats}.